 Corporate Training Basics

 As a leader in the instructional design industry, we come across meaningful intersections in corporate training.
-We’ve worked on and won awards for elearning in several of these intersections, so here’s a roundup of what we’ve discovered for these types of corporate trainings.
+We’ve worked on and won awards for elearning in several of these intersections, so here’s a roundup of what we’ve discovered for these types of employee training.

 Corporate Training Explained